Future-House/paper-qa/README.md

 The following new features are in v3:

+1. Memory is now possible in `query` by setting `Docs(memory=True)` - this means follow-up questions will have a record of the previous question and answer.
-1. `add_url` and `add_file` are now supported for adding from URLs and file objects
+2. `add_url` and `add_file` are now supported for adding from URLs and file objects
-2. Prompts can be customized, and now can be executed pre and post query
+3. Prompts can be customized, and now can be executed pre and post query
-3. Consistent use of `dockey` and `docname` for unique and natural language names enable better tracking with external databases
+4. Consistent use of `dockey` and `docname` for unique and natural language names enable better tracking with external databases
-4. Texts and embeddings are no longer required to be part of `Docs` object, so you can use external databases or other strategies to manage them
+5. Texts and embeddings are no longer required to be part of `Docs` object, so you can use external databases or other strategies to manage them
-5. Various simplifications, bug fixes, and performance improvements
+6. Various simplifications, bug fixes, and performance improvements

 ### Naming